Sharcoux/SimpleQL/docs/plugins.md

 ### Login

-Right now, the only plugin that we are providing is a plugin to handle login to the server through a JWT token or a couple email/password.
-Of course, this is just a beginning.
+We provide a plugin to handle login to the server through a JWT token or a couple email/password.
+The passwords are hashed and *(optionnaly)* salted.

-The login plugin takes an object parameter containing 4 properties:
+The login plugin takes an object parameter containing 5 properties:

  * **userTable** : The name of the table beeing used to store the users
  * **login** : The column being used to store the logins
  * **password** : The column being used to store the passwords
  * **salt** *(optional)* : The column being used to store the salts encrypting the password
+ * **plugins** *(optionnal)* : An object describing optionnal behaviours that you may or may not activate for loggin.
+This object supports the following plugins:
+    * **google** : the name of the property to look for the google access token.
+    * **facebook** : the name of the property to look for the facebook access token.

 **Example**